top of page

 What we've achieved so far:

 2. Curriculum and Assessment Review – The Network’s steering committee created a unified response template for the public consultation.
-This template was shared with the wider Network to collectively advocate for food education to be prioritised in the curriculum review.
+This template was shared with the wider Network to collectively advocate for food education to be prioritised in the curriculum and assessment review.
+We also contributed to the Department for Education’s (DfE) curriculum and assessment review calling for a Whole School Approach to food, food education as a standalone subject, and enhanced food education curriculum guidance and support for teachers.

 3. Strategic framework development – We have established clear Terms of Reference, articulated our policy position, and defined strategic objectives to guide our mission in transforming food education.